Buffalo Sabres: Playoff drought

 The following season, on November 13, 2013, the team dismissed general manager Darcy Regier and head coach Ron Rolston.
-Former Sabres head coach Ted Nolan was named interim head coach for the remainder of the season (he later signed a three-year contract extension) and Pat LaFontaine was named president of hockey operations.
-On January 9, 2014, Tim Murray was named general manager.
-On February 28, 2014, Murray made his first major trade, sending star goaltender Ryan Miller and Captain Steve Ott to the St. Louis Blues in exchange for goaltender Jaroslav Halak, forwards Chris Stewart and William Carrier and two draft picks.
+Former Sabres head coach Ted Nolan was named interim head coach for the remainder of the season.
+He later signed a three-year contract extension.
+Pat LaFontaine was named president of hockey operations.
+On January 9, 2014, Tim Murray, the assistant general manager of the Ottawa Senators, was named general manager.
+On February 28, 2014, Murray made his first major trade, sending star goaltender Ryan Miller and captain Steve Ott to the St. Louis Blues in exchange for goaltender Jaroslav Halak, forwards Chris Stewart and William Carrier and two draft picks.
 After just over three months as president of hockey operations, Pat LaFontaine resigned from the Sabres to return to his previous position with the NHL on March 1, 2014.
 Among highlights in the otherwise bad 2013–14 season included the "butt goal" in which a severely short-staffed Sabres won their December 23 contest against the Phoenix Coyotes when Coyotes goaltender Mike Smith backed into his own goal with the puck lodged in his pants, and the lone NHL appearance of former Lancaster High School goaltender Ryan Vinz, who was working as a videographer in the Sabres organization, to suit up as a backup goaltender in the wake of the Ryan Miller trade.
 The Sabres finished the 2013–14 season last in the NHL and again missed the playoffs.

 Despite winning two more games than the previous season, the 2014–15 season was much like the previous one, with the team sitting near the bottom of the standings the entire season, and finishing last in the NHL.
-On March 26, 2015, during a 4–3 overtime loss to the Arizona Coyotes, spectators at the game, ostensibly fans of the Sabres, cheered after a game-winning goal by Coyotes centre Sam Gagner.
-Said fans were more eager to see the team lose (the Sabres and Coyotes were 29th and 30th in the standings at the time) in the hopes that it would ensure the team would deliberately lose to finish in last place and guarantee a top-two pick in the 2015 NHL Entry Draft, which included two extremely highly touted prospects, Connor McDavid and Jack Eichel.
-These spectators' "embrace the tank" philosophy led to criticism from the media and Sabres players for how the fans reacted.
-However, some praised the fans for how they reacted, saying that they "did the right thing".
-The Sabres clinched last place (and therefore a top-two pick) with a loss to the Columbus Blue Jackets on April 10 (this was later confirmed to be a number-two pick after the team, for the second year in a row, lost the draft lottery); the team used the pick to select Eichel.
-Murray fired Nolan at the end of the season, citing a lack of chemistry and lukewarm relations between them.
+On March 26, 2015, during a 4–3 overtime loss to the Arizona Coyotes, spectators at the game, ostensibly fans of the Sabres, cheered after a game-winning goal by Coyotes center Sam Gagner.
+The Sabres clinched last place with a loss to the Columbus Blue Jackets on April 10 and got the second pick in the draft which they used to select Jack Eichel.
+Murray fired Nolan at the end of the season, citing a lack of chemistry between them.
 On May 28, 2015, Dan Bylsma was hired as the 17th head coach in franchise history.